ceanwang/hfcMystran/README.md

 ## Installation
 Download as hfcMystran.zip and unzip it under FreeCad's `Mod/` folder.
 The result is a new 'Mod/hfcMystran' folder with all the files.

 This workbench is developed on Windows 10.
 No plan to support Linux.
+It has been run under Ubuntu.

 Note: Mystran.exe file must be in Windows's PATH.